polca/premise/README.md

-**rmnd-lca** allows to align the life cycle inventories contained in the **ecoinvent 3.5 and 3.6 cutoff** databases with the output results of the Integrated Assessment Model (IAM) **REMIND**, in order to produce life cycle inventories under future policy scenarios for any year between 2005 and 2150.
+**rmnd-lca** allows to align the life cycle inventories contained in the **ecoinvent 3.5 and 3.6 cutoff** databases with the output results of the Integrated Assessment Model (IAM) **REMIND**, in order to produce life cycle inventories under future policy scenarios (from business-as-usual to very ambitious climate scenarios) for any year between 2005 and 2150.

 In the latest version (0.1.0), this includes:
 * electricity generation: alignment of regional electricity production mixes as well as efficiencies for a number of